 GMM: So it’s a piece of safety equipment and not a cap?

 Rowdy: The Hammer Head is both.
 The thing I love about it is athletes can wear it under their team caps and double cap just like Olympians do.
 It is wrinkle free too, so it could even cut a little time in competition with reduced drag.
+Their testing found it up to 10.5% faster.
 For me as soon as coaches start saying I want Hammer Head on my swimmers’ heads, there’s going to be a groundswell and the sport of swimming is going to take one more giant step forward.
 I don’t give my endorsement to something I don’t believe in one hundred percent.
 When it comes to Hammer Head, it’s nothing short of a game changer for every swimmer and their families – eliminating a lot of short and long-term pain that comes from injuries.

 HAMMER HEAD SWIM CAP VIDEO: Rowdy Gaines, 3-time Olympic gold medalist and Richard Franklin, Hammer Head Advisory Board Chair and father to Olympic Gold Medalist, Missy Franklin, have been friends in the sport for over a decade.
 Hear what they have to say about the comfort and fit of Hammer Head® Swim Caps, but more importantly its role in the swimming world as a piece of SAFETY EQUIPMENT!